MATH 300

 Date of Class Material covered

-Wednesday 01/14 Quiz #1 , DeMorgan's laws, logical equivalence, implication
+Wednesday 01/14 Quiz #1 , implication, converse, contrapositive, biconditional.

 Monday 01/19 MLK Day, class does not meet.

-Quantifiers: existential and universal quantifiers, membership.
+Wednesday 01/21 Quiz #2, Quantifiers: existential and universal quantifiers, membership, rules of negation,

-Monday 01/26 Quantifiers: rules of negation, statements with multiple and mixed quantifiers
+Quantifiers: statements with multiple and mixed quantifiers

-Proof techniques: Modus Ponens, Modus Tollens.
+Proof techniques: Modus Ponens, Modus Tollens, proof of existential statements.

-Wednesday 01/28 Quiz #3, Proof techniques: proof of existential statements, proof of uniqueness in existential statements, proofs of universal statements
+Monday 02/02 Proof techniques: proof of uniqueness in existential statements, proofs of universal statements

-Wednesday 02/04 Quiz #4, proof by contradiction
+Wednesday 02/04 Quiz #4, disproving universal statements, proof by contrapositive

-Monday 02/09 other proof techniques
+Monday 02/09 proof by contradiction

-Wednesday 02/11 Exam #1 (covers logic and proof techniques)
+7:15-8:45 p.m.
+Exam #1 (covers logic and proof techniques)

-Wednesday 02/18 Quiz #5, principle of strong mathematical induction
+Wednesday 02/18 Quiz #5, principle of (strong) mathematical induction

 Monday 02/23 sets, emptyset, subsets, equality